Catalog Description

 Reading Assignments

 1. Read and discuss the choral performance reviews in The Choral Journal (ACDA).
-2. Read articles from The Church Music of the Late Renaissance and Reformation.
+2. Read and analyze articles from The Church Music of the Late Renaissance and Reformation.

 Writing, Problem Solving or Performance